|

 It is time to accept

-drug use as a right of adult Americans, treat drug abuse as a public health
+drug use as a right of adult Americans, treat drug abuse as

-of the Seattle Police Department.
+Seattle Police Department.

-Cannabis was made illegal to
+Cannabis was made illegal to increase the

-increase the fortunes of William Randolf Hearst, the
+fortunes of William Randolf

-DuPont family and
+family and all the

-producers of Rockefeller Medicine,
+quack medicine producers of Rockefeller Medicine,

 descendents of the Medicine